Late availability discount - 15% off bookings arriving within 30 days, and 10% off bookings arriving within 60 days.

 Four first-floor sleeping quarters span a double in Priory Cottage for couples or grandparents preferring their own space, two bedrooms (one convertible into a kids’ twin) sharing a luxurious bathroom, and an en-suite master chamber.
 This last one connects to a ‘family room’ where a travel cot or Z bed can be provided for tiny tots.

 Along with that shared courtyard, there are two pretty terraces with ample seating where you can enjoy alfresco drinks or a spot of lunch.
 To the front of The Stables there is a wide firepit positioned for idyllic river views.
-You’ll also have access to the White Room: a play area, projector-screen cinema or both, depending on your preference.

 Beyond a gate, Brinkburn Priory is only a minute’s walk away.
 Featuring distinctive witches’-hat towers, it was built in 1135 by Augustinian monks delighted at the seclusion of this steep, wooded valley around the snaking River Coquet.
 Centuries later, the now-private residence was painted by Turner before seeing a gothic manor house added.